Dr Maria Eugenia Giraudo

 - Natural Resource Governance

 - Political Economy of Development

 - Giraudo, Maria Eugenia & Grugel, Jean (2022).
 Imaginaries of Soy and the Costs of Commodity-led Development: Reflections from Argentina.
 Development and Change 53(4): 796-826.

 - Omukuti, Jessica, Barlow, Matt, Giraudo, Maria Eugenia, Lines, Tallulah & Grugel, Jean (2021).
-Derailing development or building back better: systems thinking in Covid-19 recovery is urgently needed to deliver sustainable development for women and girls.
-The Lancet Planetary Health
+Systems thinking in Covid-19 recovery is urgently needed to deliver sustainable development for women and girls.
+The Lancet Planetary Health 5(12): E921-E928.

 - Giraudo, Maria Eugenia (2021).
 Taxing the ‘crop of the century’ the role of institutions in governing the soy boom in South America.
 Globalizations 18(4): 516-532.

 - Giraudo, Maria Eugenia (2020).
 Dependent development in South America: China and the soybean nexus.
 Journal of Agrarian Change 20(1): 60.

 - Copley, Jack & Giraudo, Maria Eugenia (2019).
 Depoliticizing space: The politics of governing global finance.
 Environment and Planning C: Politics and Space 37(3): 442.